Dawson City: City or town status

 Dawson was incorporated as a city in 1902 when it met the criteria for "city" status under the municipal act of that time.
 It retained the incorporation even as the population plummeted.
-When a new municipal act was adopted in the 1980s, Dawson met the criteria of "town", and was incorporated as such although with a special provision to allow it to continue to use the word "City", partially for historical reasons and partially to distinguish it from Dawson Creek, a small city in northeastern British Columbia.
+When a new municipal act was adopted in the 1980s, Dawson met the criteria of "town", and was incorporated as such although with a special provision to allow it to continue to use the word "City", partially for historical reasons and partially to distinguish it from Dawson Creek, British Columbia.

 Dawson Creek is also named in honour of George M. Dawson.
 This led the territorial government to post the following signs at the boundaries of the town: "Welcome to the Town of the City of Dawson".
 As of the 2001 Municipal Act, the town's official legal name is now simply the "City of Dawson".